 Autism affects one in 68 children.
 The ability to identify these children before the age of 3 has created a significant lack of capacity within IDEA Part C programs across the nation to provide effective autism intervention.
 Programs are actively seeking ways to provide research based, autism specific intervention, for these toddlers suspected of or having autism, within their current service delivery system.

 Existing IDEA Part C programs already have a very effective service delivery infrastructure in place, making implementation of the Pathways Parent Training Program feasible.
 These programs employ many highly qualified and credentialed personnel, such as speech pathologists, occupational therapists, mental health specialists, and child development specialists who, with training, will be able to build capacity to serve this rapidly growing population in a relatively short time.

 The Pathways team has developed a training model designed to provide widespread intensive instruction to Early Childhood Interventionists that will enable them to effectively train parents in the Pathways Parent Training Program model.

 The training model consists of a combination of web-based and hands-on training.
 After an initial face to face introduction, planning and overview, each interventionist to be trained will complete a series of on-line instructional modules to provide a foundation of knowledge and understanding.
-Once completed, the interventionist will attend a three-day intensive step-by- step instruction course teaching the Pathways NDBI model.
+Once completed, the interventionist will attend four days of intensive step-by-step instruction, teaching the Pathways NDBI model.
 Monthly follow up support is provided with a combination of hands-on and web-based meetings.
 A second phase of support includes more intensive ongoing training for select providers to become agency support personnel.